Innoviox/gaddag-rust/README.md

 - [x] get rid of mouse_position
 - [x] change dir after preword
 - [ ] game doesn't do anything if AI is first
+- [ ] can't type off board
+- [ ] if a word has a blank, pre/postwording it removes the blank visually

 ### enhancements